TommyClausner/BCI17/README.md

 - Switch EEG mode using 'e'
 - Switch music on/off using 'm'
 - Switch game mode using 'g'
+- Switch on time limit 't'
+- Switch game of life stimulation on / off 'u'
 - use arrow keys to navigate 'up' and 'down'
 - hit 'return' to select
 - during the calibration hit 'esc' to exit